 I truly enjoy talking about food and how to make someone’s diet healthy.
 I find the majority of people I speak with are happy to learn that all they need to do is make small changes that are really not that hard.

 2. Do you have any daily rituals?

-I tend to wake up early, typically between 4 and 5a (and I go to sleep between 9 and 10p).
+I tend to wake up early, typically between 4 a.m. and 5 a.m. (and I go to sleep between 9 p.m. and 10 p.m.).
 I do not use an alarm, so I sleep until I am rested.
 I watch the sunrise from my office, make coffee, say prayers that consist of petitions, and end with a list of things I am thankful for.

 3. What is your favorite way to relax?

 I have several favorites: watching a good movie at home, chatting with my sister, or other family members or friends while drinking a glass of wine, and reading a good book or The New Yorker.

 I actually do not use recipes, per se.
 I start every meal with extra virgin olive oil, then add some combination of vegetables.

 5. What are your 5 favorite foods to eat right now?

 Extra virgin olive oil, eggplant, artichokes (both cooked in olive oil), red wine and good bread.